zoracon/draft-hancock-verifier-txt/draft-hancock-verifier-txt.md

 `Requested-Attributes`

 Value: A comma-separated list of the specific attributes the Verifier may request.
 Each attribute SHOULD be accompanied by a notation indicating whether it is requested via Selective Disclosure (SD), Zero-Knowledge Proof (ZKP), or as a Full-Disclosure (FD) value (plain text).
-This directly supports empowered selective disclosure

 - Examples:
  - `Requested-Attributes: age_over_21 (ZKP), family_name (SD), email_domain (SD), driving_privileges (FD)`
  - `Requested-Attributes: age_over_18 (ZKP)`